 Los Angeles, CA 90089

 I am a Computer Engineering PhD candidate in USC under supervision of Ramesh Govindan and Minlan Yu in NSL from Fall 2010.
 I defended in July 2016, and my dissertation is about developing timely, accurate and scalable network management systems.
 Such systems allow operators to define high level intents and leverage efficient algorithms at the controller, switches and end-hosts.
 These algorithms can quickly fine tune the switches and end-hosts to keep high accuracy, drill down fast into issues, and leverage device optimizations and network knowledge to scale.
 I developed four systems: vCRIB (NSDI'13), DREAM (SIGCOMM'14), SCREAM (CoNEXT'15) and Trumpet (SIGCOMM'16).

-I got B.Sc. and M.Sc. degree in Information Technology Engineering from Sharif University of Technology (Tehran, Iran).
+I got B.Sc. and M.Sc. degrees in Information Technology Engineering in 2007 and 2010 from Sharif University of Technology (Tehran, Iran).

 7/29/2016 I defended my PhD dissertation

 4/22/2016 Trumpet: Timely and Precise Triggers in Data Centers got into SIGCOMM'16

 9/21/2015 Reevaluating measurement algorithms in software switches got into HotNets'15

 9/4/2015 SCREAM: resource allocation for sketch-based measurement got into CoNEXT'15